whoiswelliton/whoiswelliton/README.md

 Here are some ideas to get you started:

 - 🔭 Working as Data Science Intern at BRF
-- 🔭 I’m currently studying Computer Engineering at UTFPR-PB
+- 🔭 Studying Computer Engineering at UTFPR-PB
-- 🌱 I’m currently learning AI and Data Science
+- 🌱 Learning AI and Data Science
 - 📫 How to reach me:
 -->